3 girls among 6 shot in East Garfield Park

 The other two victims, a 26-year-old man and a 17-year-old boy, were on foot outside when they were shot, police said.
 The boy was taken to Stroger Hospital in good condition with a wound to the foot and the man was transported to Stroger Hospital in good condition with a wound to the thigh.

 Police said the man and boy are documented gang members.
-This past Friday and Saturday a mobile gang unit was parked right at the corner, trying to contain was investigators said is a historical gang conflict in the area.
+This past Friday and Saturday a mobile gang unit was parked right at the corner, trying to contain what investigators said is a historical gang conflict in the area.

-"This is one we need help from the community on," said Chicago Police Deputy Chief Al Nagode.
+"This is one we need help from the community on this," said Chicago Police Deputy Chief Al Nagode.
 "We can't let this continue.
 The senseless gun violence that is occurring over here touches another family."

 The family's landlord said the injured children and their mother had just moved in a few months ago.